flaviodorta/dorta.dev-old/to-do.md

+# completed

+- make a animate layout to social icons

 # to do

+- typewriter
-- add redux with custom cursor logic
+- add redux with custom cursor logic for
-- make a animate layout to social icons